We provide community based services with mobile allied health professionals making home visits throughout Glenelg and surrounding suburbs.

 How many paediatric OT clinics are in Glenelg?

-No Glenelg clinics are currently listed as taking new patients.
+No Glenelg clinics are currently listed as taking new clients.
 Status changes regularly — check back, or set up an availability alert.

-Yes — 1 of the 1 listed Glenelg clinics are NDIS-aware.
+Yes — 2 of the 3 listed Glenelg clinics are listed as accepting NDIS funding.

 How fresh is this Glenelg availability data?